rhtconsulting/fuse-quickstarts/karaf/rest_dsl_simple/README.md

 Troubleshooting
 -----------------------
-If you run into any problems starting the Quickstart, check out some of the solutions below to get them working.
+If you run into any problems starting the Quick Start, check out some of the solutions below to get them working.

 ### No bean could be found in the registry for: restlet
 If you encounter errors similar to the one below when starting the route it is because you do not have the `camel-restlet` features installed.